 (From right) Alumnus Mr Ang Yew Shen presenting a mock cheque of S$50,000 to Professor Cheong Hee Kiat, President of SUSS.

-Mr Ang Yew Shen, an SUSS marketing graduate from the Class of 2016, donated S$50,000 to the University.
+Mr Ang Yew Shen, an SUSS Marketing Degree graduate from the Class of 2016, donated S$50,000 to the University.
 This is the largest donation made by an alumnus since the University was established in 2005.

 This donation will go towards the Ang Yew Shen Study Award, which offers an annual S$3,000 to the most improved final-year full-time SUSS School of Business undergraduate.
 Potential recipients will be shortlisted before the start of the final academic year and the student with the most improved cumulative grade point average will be given the award at the end of their final year.